-Our years of experience and advanced training devoted to the care of orthopedic issues, including those of the hip and knee, make us who we are.
+Our years of experience and advanced training devoted to the care of orthopaedic issues, including those of the hip and knee, make us who we are.
 Our compassionate care for our patients is what makes us dedicated to you.
-Our robotic joint replacement specialists at University Orthopedic Surgeons, Dr. E. Michael Holt, Dr. Michael McCollum, Dr. Philip McDowell, Dr. William Oros, and Dr. Brian Tonne, are unparalleled experts in robotic-arm and computer-assisted joint surgery.
+Our robotic joint replacement specialists at University Orthopaedic Surgeons, Dr. Brian Edkin, Dr. Michael McCollum, Dr. Philip McDowell, Dr. William Oros, and Dr. Brian Tonne, are unparalleled experts in robotic-arm and computer-assisted joint surgery.
 They work with a broad range of patients and have the knowledge and skill to help you determine the best course of treatment for you.

-To consult with a University Orthopedic Surgeons joint replacement surgeon, please request an appointment online.
-You can also contact us by calling (865) 546-2663 for our UT Medical Center and Sevierville offices or (865) 218-9300 for our West Knoxville office.
+To consult with a University Orthopaedic Surgeons joint replacement surgeon, please request an appointment online.
+You can also contact us by calling (865) 546-2663 for our UT Research Park and Sevierville offices or (865) 218-9300 for our West Knoxville office.